bovigo/callmap/README.md

     the return type is `\Traversable` and the class implements this interface return value will be `null`.

+Note: support for `@return` annotations in doc comments is deprecated and will be removed with release 9.0.0.
+Starting from 9.0.0 only explicit return type declarations will be supported.

 ### Specify a series of return values

 Sometimes a method gets called more than once and you need to specify different